robocode-dev/tank-royale/CONTRIBUTING.md

 ### Motivation behind Robocode

-Robocode is a spare time and non-profit project, which have the following drivers:
+Robocode is a spare time and non-profit project with the following drivers:

 - First and foremost, Robocode is about providing a [programming game] that aims to let its users to having fun while developing both their programming and AI skills.
 Robocode can be quite entertaining.